 Bulldogs

 Chloe Cummings was excellent, getting on base in four of her five plate appearances with one home run, three stolen bases, and three runs.
-Those three runs gave her a new career-high.
-The team also got some help courtesy of Madi Gray, who got on base in all five of her plate appearances with four stolen bases, three runs, and one double.
+Those three stolen bases gave her a new career-high.
+Madi Gray was another key player, getting on base in all five of her plate appearances with four stolen bases, three runs, and one double.

 They weren't the only ones working in the home run department: Palisade lost a few balls and finished the game with three home runs.
 That's the most home runs they've managed all season.

 Palisade has been performing incredibly well recently as they've won seven of their last eight games.
 That's provided a massive bump to their 12-6 record this season.
-Those wins came thanks in part to their hitting performance across that stretch, as they averaged 9.4 runs over those games.
-As for Eagle Valley, their loss was their seventh straight at home, which dropped their record down to 4-12-1.
+The victories came thanks in part to their hitting performance across that stretch, as they averaged 9.4 runs over those games.
+As for Eagle Valley, they dropped their record down to 4-12-1 with the defeat, which was their seventh straight at home.

 Article generated by infoSentience based on data entered on MaxPreps